COLORADO’S BEST GRASS FED BEEF:

-When you order direct from Flying B Bar Ranch you have the option to purchase an eighth, quarter, half or whole grass fed cow for your family.
+When you order direct from Flying B Bar Ranch you have the option to purchase grassfed beef from our online store or an eighth, quarter, half or whole grass fed cow for your family.
 So, here is how you get started!

 Our Standard Cut: Our “Standard Cut” is the most requested cut and wrap instructions after fine tuning through years of working with our customers.
 Our “Standard Cut” includes steaks cut to 1 1/4”, roasts at about 3 Pounds and ground beef in one pound packages.
 We have been fine tuning this cut and wrap list for years of working with our customers, and this package get rave reviews!